RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 The test case for this handling error is named `MainTest` and is in [Gtest_manageOpt.cpp](../gtest/Gtest_manageOpt.cpp).

 ## Giving a file to copy that does not exist
-If the user gives a path of a file that does not exist, the program will end with the value 0 and print the statement: `Error, the file specified does not exist.
+If the user gives a path of a file that does not exist, the program will end with the value EXIT_FAILURE and print the statement: `Error, the file specified does not exist.
 Abord.`.

 The test case for this handling error is named `MainTest` and is in [Gtest_manageOpt.cpp](../gtest/Gtest_manageOpt.cpp).

 ## Giving different protocols between the two programs
 If the user doesn't give the same protocol to the two programs or he launches only one.
 They will try to connect between them for 30 seconds.
-After, the programs will end with the value 1 and print the statement: `Error, can't connect to the other program.`.
+After, the programs will end with EXIT_FAILURE  and print the statement: `Error, can't connect to the other program.`.

 The test case for this handling error is named `NoOtherProgram` and is in the Gtest file corresponding to each protocol.

 ## Killing a program while running
+If the user or the system kills one program while the exchange of data is runnning.
+The program will end with EXIT_FAILURE after 30 seconds with the statement: `Error.
+Can't find the other program.
+Did it crash ?`.

+The test case for this handling error is named `KillingAProgram` and is in the Gtest file corresponding to each protocol.

 ## Case if the IPC channel already exists